Black Ice Trek

 Overnight: Tent.
 Included meals: B-L-D

 Today we’ve got to cover the rest of the distance to Buguldeika settlement – final point of our trekking route.
 Cost line at this area makes a huge curve and if ice conditions are fine we might do a shortcut towards to the settlement getting offshore.
 Clearing from the shore you might have a bit different feeling of the surrounding space – from here it more remains open arctic spaces!
 In the morning while temperature is growing quickly ice shield of Lake Baikal makes a lot of loud noises – cracking, hooting etc. In some moments you could even feel how ice shield is shaking because of the temperature deformations, which could be scary for the beginners, but close to the end of the trek everyone get use to it.
 Some of the big cracks on the ice shield could get wider at the cold days, so you will see a gap in the ice filled with liquid water – that’s one of the easy ways to get a drinking water on a trek.
 The destination point of our ice trek – Buguldeika settlement you could clearly see from a big distance, as the delta of the river opens to Lake Baikal by the wide valley.
 Upon arrival to the shore close to the delta of Buguldeika River we will meet a car of our supporting team, which comes here to pick us up back to Irkutsk.
 On the way to Irkutsk we will take a stop for a dinner at the road cafe where you might try some of the ethnic Buryat cuisine – dumplings cooked on steam and other.
 Whole drive would take us about 3 hours, drive distance 250 km.
-Upon arrival to Irkutsk (around 7-8 PM) accommodation at the same private homestay.
+Upon arrival to Irkutsk (around 7-8 PM) accommodation at the same hostel.
 Included meals: B-L-D.

 |Price( Euro) per person